-Well not a very high one (doesn't even make the top 200) the Comb is one of the more popular short day hikes in the Adirondacks.
-This little peak is the first in the great range and offers a neat view of Lower wolf Jaw and Marcy far off in the distance as well a side trail takes one to a lookout over the lower Keen Valley.
+While not a very high one (doesn't even make the top 200) the Comb is one of the more popular short day hikes in the Adirondacks.
+This little peak is the first in the great range and offers a neat view of Lower Wolf Jaw and Marcy far off in the distance as well a side trail takes one to a lookout over the lower Keen Valley.

-This little peak has benefited from a great deal of trail maintenances over the past few years, with some of the old keen valley trail being abandoned and basically a new trail being created from the parking lot along route 73.
+This little peak has benefited from a great deal of trail maintenances over the past few years, with some of the old keen valley trail being abandoned and basically a new trail being created from the parking lot along Route 73.

 This makes this a very good hike for anyone who is not up to the rigors of the high peaks or just wants to waste a Sunday morning before heading home.
-A moderate grade, great trees and an excellent trail makes for a great little romp.
+A moderate grade, great trees and an excellent trail make for a great little romp.

 One should take note that the summit is surrounded on three sides by a 300ft cliff so it is advisable to keep a close watch on any young children on or even near the summit.

 There is a large lot just .8 mi south of Keen where the trail 19 starts.
-Please note that this trail crosses over private land for the first bit untill it reaches the pond.
+Please note that this trail crosses over private land for the first bit until it reaches the pond.
 Take the trail to the left and follow the pond to the far end.

 As of June 30th, 2001 all parties regardless of size in the Eastern Zone (High Peaks) of the Park must fill in and possess a self-issuing "trip ticket," which may be obtained at the trailhead.
 People have been fined and turned around for not having one and at the more popular trailheads the Ranger on duty will not let you pass without one.
 This can cause some delays in getting onto the trail.

 The best time of year to climb is late fall after all the leaves have fallen since at that time one can get a very good view of the large rockface on the South side of the Comb.

 2) No camping withing 150 feet of a stream or other water source except at a designated campsite.